 Best Rates For Teen Drivers

 It’s no secret that teenagers are inexperienced behind the wheel compared to their adult counterparts—and they tend to succumb more easily to distractions and peer pressure.
 For these and other reasons, teens are more likely to file accident claims, which is why insurance companies charge them more for coverage.

 If you need to find cheap car insurance for teenagers in Virginia and you’re only looking for coverage that meets the state’s minimum requirements, consider getting a quote from State Farm.

 If you’ve been convicted of DUI, you’ve probably spent a small fortune on fines and attorney fees.
 To lighten the financial burden, try comparing auto insurance quotes from State Farm.

 In our study, these two carriers stood out for their relatively low rates for drivers in Virginia who had a DUI involving a blood alcohol concentration of 0.08.
 Over time, switching to an insurance company that caters to this driver category may save you thousands since a DUI can affect your premiums for many years after your conviction.

 Best Rates For Senior Drivers

-If you’re a senior and you rarely drive, consider getting auto insurance quotes from State Farm and Geico.
+If you’re a senior and you rarely drive, consider getting auto insurance quotes from State Farm.
 The driver in our analysis was 65 years old and hadn’t been found at-fault for any recent crashes or been ticketed for any major traffic infractions.
 The driver commuted 4,000 miles per year.